-As if you needed one more good NFPT reason to look back on 2020 with rose-colored glasses (assuming you read our Trainer Tips and December favorites already) here are the most read, most popular, most seen blogs of 2020.
-Just remember one thing—there are many reasons blogs get more exposure then others—sometimes the author shares on many outlets, sometimes the right hashtags get more views on social media, and sometimes, a blog is read by another outlet that has a large following and it becomes a forever-popular post.
+As if you needed one more good NFPT reason to look back on 2020 with rose-colored glasses (assuming you read our Trainer Tips and December favorites already) here are the most read, most popular, most read blogs of 2020.
+Just remember one thing—there are many reasons blogs get more exposure than others—sometimes the author shares on many outlets, sometimes the right hashtags get more views on social media, and sometimes, a blog is read by another outlet that has a large following and it becomes a forever-popular post.

-Nonetheless, the following are all great blogs spanning in topics from corrective exercise and injury prevention, exercise programming, and naturally ALL things COVID.
+Nonetheless, the following are all great blogs spanning topics from corrective exercise and injury prevention, exercise programming, and naturally ALL things COVID.
 Check them out:

 Not all “tight” hamstrings can be blamed on short muscles.
 In other words, you might be wasting time trying to stretch the muscles when it might actually be the fascia and tissues wrapping around the nerves that need attention.
 That’s where nerve glides come in.
 Find out what they are and how they can help certain discomforts that our clients complain about.

 I personally love that this one made the top ten because this animal-flow type exercise is one heck of a butt-kicker when done correctly and easy to incorporate to any routine at any time; it would behoove us all to make sure that not only do our clients execute it properly but that we do too!

 This is another great programming addition to the most read blogs on account of its uniqueness and versatility, especially during lockdowns and gym closures.
 Isometric exercises are an underutilized training concept, and towels are pretty available across the board.
 Makes sense to bring them together for an ingenious and effective workout!

 Let’s all hope we don’t have to read this one more than once, and then never, ever, ever again.
 Ever.
 But really, every trainer should absolutely read this one if s/he plans to be interacting as a fitness professional while COVID is still hovering over us.